brentp/peddy/docs/output.rst

 + hom_ref_count: number of homozygous-reference calls
 + het_ratio: ratio of `het_count` / `hom_alt_count`.
 Low for males, high for females
 + ped_sex: sex from .ped file
-+ prepdicted_sex: sex predicted from rate of hets on chrX.
++ predicted_sex: sex predicted from rate of hets on chrX.

 het_check